Experiences In The D | The Blog for Visit Detroit

 Michigan has earned a reputation as the Great Beer State, and Detroit brewers are second to none when it comes to making some of Michigan’s best — and most original — beer.
 Whether you’re a microbrew aficionado or new to the craft beer movement, Detroit’s eclectic mix of beer styles will suit any palate.
 If you’re looking to tip back a few pints, here are 10 of Detroit’s best microbreweries.

-5. Woodward Ave.
-Brewers: Or the WAB as it’s called by Ferndale locals, sits just north of 8 Mile, and serves beers ranging from a (new) Detroit Maiden IPA to the Hefty-Weizen to a Vanilla Porter, plus seasonal brews.
-Voted "Best Microbrewery" by HOUR Detroit in 2008, 2009 and 2010.
+- Woodward Avenue Brewers: Or the WAB as it’s called by Ferndale locals, sits just north of 8 Mile, and serves beers ranging from a Detroit Maiden IPA to the Woodward Avenue Blonde to a Passenger Porter, plus seasonal brews.

-9. Liberty Street Brewing Company: Arguably the best come-as-you-are neighborhood brewery in metro Detroit, Liberty Street Brewing specializes in small-batch beers, and keeps hard ciders on the menu as well.
+- Liberty Street Brewing Company: Arguably the best come-as-you-are neighborhood brewery in metro Detroit, Liberty Street Brewing specializes in small-batch beers, and keeps hard ciders on the menu as well.
 Liberty Street has a limited food menu, but allows patrons to order in from restaurants around Plymouth.
 Where everybody knows your name ...

-10. The Detroit Beer Co.: For those of you who enjoy microbrews and baseball, the Detroit Beer Co. is located within easy walking distance to Comerica Park, so you can try some of Michigan’s finest before heading into the ballgame, including the People Mover Porter and the Detroit Dwarf.
+- Detroit Beer Company: For those of you who enjoy microbrews and baseball, the Detroit Beer Co. is located within easy walking distance to Comerica Park, so you can try some of Michigan’s finest before heading into the ballgame, including the People Mover Porter and the Detroit Dwarf.

-[Honorable Mention] Nancy Whiskey: The bar with Irish shananigans 365 days a year, this pub knows how to have a good time.
+As an honorable mention, Nancy Whiskey, a bar with Irish shananigans 365 days a year, knows how to have a good time.
 Seating is limited, but once you're in, you won't leave until closing time!
-Live bands rock out the night with old time party favorites.
-This family-runned bar invites you in to become part of their family the minute you step foot inside.
+Live bands rock out the night with old party favorites.
+This family-runned bar invites you in the minute you step foot inside.